doctorfree/CandyVim/README.md

 ## Keybindings

-Currently I have no idea how to write for you my whole workflow of using Ecovim config in React.js projects I am working on,\
+Currently I have no idea how to write for you my whole workflow of using CandyVim config in React.js projects I am working on,\
 but I can write you the most useful custom key bindings by the frequency I use them.

 Space (SPC) is my Leader key.